Question-Answer Sentence Graph for Joint Modeling Answer Selection: Abstract

 \section{Abstract}

-This research studies graph-based approaches for Answer Sentence Selection (AS2), an essential component for building retrieval-based Question Answering systems.
-Given a question, our model creates a small-scale relevant training graph to perform more accurate AS2.
-The nodes of the graphs are question-answer pairs, where the answers are also sentences.
-We train and apply state-of-the-art models for computing scores between question-question, question-answer, and answer-answer pairs.
-We apply thresholding to the relevance scores for creating edges between nodes.
-Finally, we apply Graph Neural Networks to the obtained graph to perform joint learning and inference for solving the AS2 task.
-The experiments on two well-known academic benchmarks and a real-world dataset show that our approach consistently outperforms state-of-the-art models.
+This research studies graph-based approaches for Answer Sentence Selection (AS2), an essential component for retrieval-based Question Answering (QA) systems.
+During offline learning, our model constructs a small-scale relevant training graph per question in an unsupervised manner, and integrates with Graph Neural Networks.
+Graph nodes are question sentence to answer sentence pairs.
+We train and integrate state-of-the-art (SOTA) models for computing scores between question-question, question-answer, and answer-answer pairs, and use thresholding on relevance scores for creating graph edges.
+Online inference is then performed to solve the AS2 task on unseen queries.
+Experiments on two well-known academic benchmarks and a real-world dataset show that our approach consistently outperforms SOTA QA baseline models.